What Is Charcot Foot?

 The patient plays a vital role in preventing Charcot foot and its complications by following these measures:

 - Keeping blood sugar levels under control can help reduce the progression of nerve damage in the feet.

 - Get regular check-ups from a foot and ankle surgeon.

-- Check both feet every day—and see a doctor immediately if you notice signs of Charcot foot.
+- Check both feet every day—and see a surgeon immediately if you notice signs of Charcot foot.

 - Be careful to avoid injury, such as bumping the foot or overdoing an exercise program.

-- Follow the doctor's or Foot and Ankle surgeon's instructions for long-term treatment to prevent recurrences, ulcers, and amputation.
+- Follow the surgeon’s instructions for long-term treatment to prevent recurrences, ulcers, and amputation.